Helen Lawrenson

-Helen Lawrenson (born Helen Strough Brown, October 1, 1907 – April 5, 1982), was an American editor, writer and socialite who gained fame in the 1930s with her blunt descriptions of New York society.
+Helen Lawrenson (born Helen Strough Brown, October 1, 1907 – April 5, 1982) was an American editor, writer and socialite who gained fame in the 1930s with her acerbic descriptions of New York society.
 She made friends with great ease, many among the rich and famous, notably author Clare Boothe Luce and statesman Bernard Baruch.

-At the height of the Great Depression, in the 1930s, she was an editor of Vanity Fair.
+At the height of the Great Depression, she was an editor of Vanity Fair.
 She later became notorious for an article called "Latins Are Lousy Lovers", published in Esquire in 1936.
+She also wrote profiles of Joan Crawford, Warren Beatty and Jane Fonda, among many others.
 She supported herself by writing articles for the rest of her life.

 Lawrenson's two autobiographies, Stranger at the Party and Whistling Girl, are full of anecdotes and strong opinions – especially about New York society, politics left and right, and dense with anecdotes and vehement statements not easily corroborated.

 Early life

-Lawrenson was born on October 1, 1907 in La Fargeville, New York, seven miles south of the Canadian border, to Lloyd E. Brown and Helen Minerva Brown.
+Helen was born on October 1, 1907, in La Fargeville, New York, seven miles south of the Canadian border, to Lloyd E. Brown and Helen Minerva Brown.
 She was not close to her parents.
 Her mother once confided to her she never wanted children, and had made several attempts to get rid of Helen as a foetus: hot mustard baths, enemas, riding horseback, and more.
-Lawrenson claims to have learned to read at three; her childhood was spent in voracious reading, with few friends, though as an adult, her friends were many.
+Helen claims to have learned to read at three; her childhood was spent in voracious reading, with few friends.

 In New York City for a year at age 7, she attended the Ethical Culture school.
-Then she was taken under the care of her maternal grandmother, who took her back to Syracuse, and exposed her to much culture.
+Then she was taken under the care of her maternal grandmother, who took her to Syracuse and exposed her to much culture.
 She got to hear Paderewski and to see Pavlova dance and was awed, as well as various Shakespearean companies.
 She was largely supported by her grandmother, first at private school and then the elite Vassar College for two years.